aliceminotto/lab_journal/lab_journal_december.md

 * i decided to use itertools not to have conflict between the <code>Object.id()</code> and actual id in memory.
   Moreove i decided to change the seed and resetting the seed when i call <code>transform()</code>: this should be safe and random (better than use <code>set_state(status)</code> probably, because i will use global seed + t as seed and so chane it in time).

+* update: not working. setting the state, as i thought, resulted in having always the same results, despite the number of iterations.
+For some reason resseding the generator at the beginning of the <code>transform()</code> is not working neither (also reseeding at the beginning od the other called functions...).
+I'm starting thinking there is some math that because of the implementation doesn't give always the sam results??